Send the link below via email or IMCopy

 -Sources-who is being interviewed?
 Are the sources appropriate?

--Are shared quotes (interviews and quotes shared by both articles) used for similar effect?
+-Are shared quotes (interviews and quotes shared by both articles) used for similar or varying effect?

 referencing a well-known person, work, event, or time period.